Moremar/IT_tutorials/Kafka/README.md

 A producer is a process writing some messages to a topic.
 The producer decides what partition the message belongs to by hashing its message key.

-If no message key is provided, the producer will choose a partition, for example with a round-robin strategy.
+If no message key is provided, the producer will choose a partition using its partitioner.
+The partitioner could choose to send messages without a key following a round-robin strategy.
+For performance improvement, providers can use a sticky partitioner, that sends messages together to a same partition if sent close enough from each other.

 A producer can choose to receive an ack of each message sent to kafka :
 - `acks=0` : the producer does not wait for any ack (possible data loss)